almarklein/wasmfun/README.md

 the browser.
 It is not dissimilar from LLVM IR, but is targeted to be able to run in browsers.

-Check out the links below for (much) more info.
+Check out the links down below for (much) more info.

 WASM comes with a text and binary format.
 The x.wasm extension is for the binary format, x.wat is the text format.
 The browser can only read